 If you rent your house or want a water filter for your apartment, it’s important to select a drinking filtration system that can be easily installed and removed so it can be taken to any residence old or new.
 There are many countertop filtration options for water that do not require any type of permanent installation or pitcher filters that can rest on your countertop or in your refrigerator.
 Additionally, many of our under sink water filter are straightforward to install and can be relocated, as needed.

 If you own your home, you’ll have the freedom to choose a more permanent solution like a whole house water filter.
-Some water filtration options, like whole house and reverse osmosis options require professional installation, but can still fall into the DIY category, as well.
+Some water filtration options, like whole house and reverse osmosis options require professional installation, while others make for relatively easy DIY projects.
 Most of these systems will have a dedicated tap that’s included with the purchase of the system.
 It’s also important to consider where you want your clean water to come from.
 If you’re only looking to have filtered water in your kitchen, then an under sink water filter will do the trick.
 However, if you want clean, filtered water from every tap in your home, you’ll want to shop for a whole house system.